Statutory notices issued by the RDC

 In certain circumstances, details of a warning notice can be made public.

-We may publish such information about the matter to which a decision notice or final notice relates as we consider appropriate.
+We must publish such information about the matter to which a decision notice or final notice relates as we consider appropriate.
+Usually, we will do this by publishing the notice in its entirety.
+Decisions about publishing notices are a matter for the Enforcement team, once the RDC has reached its decision.

 If you refer a decision notice to the Upper Tribunal, the facts and matters in the notice may be made public before your reference to the tribunal is concluded.
 You can object to early publication in relation to the decision notice and you will be provided with details about how to do this when you are given the notice.